pace-neutrons/Horace/documentation/user_docs/docs/introduction/Download_and_setup.rst

  Horace Configuration
 **********************

-Horace uses configuration files to store its settings and to tune its behaviour and performance.
+Horace uses :ref:`configuration files <manual/Changing_Horace_settings:Changing Horace settings>` to store its settings and to tune its behaviour and performance.
 Horace tries to guess the best performance for your machine, but you should check if the configuration it selects is indeed optimal for you.

 You can access the settings using the ``hor_config`` class.